cymonsgames/Arduino-PlayToneMelodyString/README.md

 Example: For shave and a hair cut, you can call: playsong( "C4-G3G3A3-G3-..B3-C4----", 60, 4, [speakerPin]);

 It's just that simple. playsong() will play short or long compositions, as long as you fit them in a string.
-Included is an exmaple project that plays 2 tunes, a test one, and shave and a hair cut.
+You only need to add playsong.h to your project to use playsong().
+Song_Player.ino contains example code that plays 2 tunes, a test one, and shave and a hair cut.
 Feel free to modify or use it however you see fit.
 I've done my best to comment the code for you.